Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-We present and evaluate \name, an algorithm to address the Pedagogical Steering problem.
-To correct for a pedagogically suitable goal, we formally model the concept of a multi-turn \textit{tutoring strategy}.
-We define a multi-turn strategy as a succession of single-turn pedagogical goals called tutoring \textit{intents}. \name\ dynamically redefines the tutoring intents after every student utterance using a transition graph and prompts the LLM to follow them for the next turn.
-We partner with learning scientists to integrate a strategy based on an advanced learning design known as Productive Failure (PF)~\cite{productive_failure}.
-A meta-analysis of 53 studies showed that PF is more effective for human learning than other classical teaching methods~\cite{meta_analysis_pf}.
-PF can be seen as the most extreme version of not directly telling the answer to the students, as it intentionally lets them explore the problem and confront them with various suboptimal solutions, for example by using Socratic questioning.
-While PF works across learning subjects, this work focuses on high school math, as it has been most explored in PF research~\cite{meta_analysis_pf}, and prototypes ablations of \name\ to evaluate it in real-world settings.
+We present and evaluate \name, an algorithm to model a multi-turn \textit{tutoring strategy} with LLMs.
+We define a multi-turn strategy as a succession of single-turn pedagogical goals called tutoring \textit{intents}. \name\ uses a transition graph to dynamically redefine the tutoring intents after every student utterance and prompts the LLM to follow these intents for the next turn.
+We partner with learning scientists to integrate a strategy based on an advanced learning design known as Productive Failure (PF)~\cite{productive_failure,kapur2024productive}, which is more effective for human learning than other classical teaching methods~\cite{meta_analysis_pf}.
+PF can be seen as the most extreme version of not directly telling the answer to the students.
+In PF, students are encouraged to explore an ill-structured problem, for example by using Socratic questioning, and are confronted with various suboptimal solutions, even if it leads to failure.
+While PF works across learning subjects, this work focuses on high school math, as it has been most explored in PF research~\cite{meta_analysis_pf}.

-We evaluate \name\ and uncover practical limitations and insights on the Pedagogical Steering problem through two studies: a preliminary study with simulated students and a field study with 17 high school students in Singapore.
-Together, these studies show that \name\ effectively steers the LLM to adhere to the Productive Failure tutoring strategy and does so with no negative spillover effects on other desirable properties of the LLM.
+We evaluate \name\ and uncover practical limitations and insights on the Pedagogical Steering problem through a preliminary study with simulated students and a field study with 17 high school students in Singapore.
+Our results show that \name\ effectively steers the LLM to adhere to the PF tutoring strategy and does so with no negative spillover effects on other desirable properties of the LLM.